trooper86/Dracula-SpaceVim/README.md

-dracula Color scheme, put the
+Dracula Color scheme, put the
 init.toml File in `~/.SpaceVim.d/init.toml`

 Subsequently, restart vim or nvim and the installation will be completed.